MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 MyAnalytics stores your data in your mailbox itself, and gets the same protection that your email and calendar itself gets.
 This means your data is protected the same way your email and calendar information is kept private and protected.

-Every calculation that MyAnalytics performs is based on data that you, yourself, can get by gathering and examining metadata of your emails, meetings, calls, and chats, such as their start and end times and their subject lines.
+Every calculation that MyAnalytics performs is based on data that you, yourself, can get by gathering and examining metadata of your email, meetings, calls, and instant messages, such as their start and end times and their subject lines.
 In other words, MyAnalytics automates what would otherwise be a painstaking task; these automatic calculations provide you with transparency into your workplace collaboration habits.

 MyAnalytics does not have any tracking software running on your computer.